Conference

 This presentation will demonstrate how we have applied the latest results from Fathom to assess countywide vulnerability to future flood risk for communities and critical infrastructure; considering Florida’s most recent statewide LiDAR datasets and projected changes in extreme precipitation.

-Fathom’s flood hazard maps for vulnerability assessments provide the potential for consistent analysis across the whole state, the evaluation of multiple future scenarios for inland and coastal flooding, and the application of the latest research in flood modeling.
+Fathom’s flood hazard maps for vulnerability assessments provides the potential for consistent analysis across the whole state, the evaluation of multiple future scenarios for inland and coastal flooding, the application of the latest research in flood modeling.
 Furthermore, this presentation will contrast this analysis with traditional flood modeling approaches to assessing future flood vulnerabilities.

 Presentation 2 – Goldilocks and the Three Urban Flood Models: How to size it Just Right!